slimtoolkit/slim/README.md

 ## CONTRIBUTING

-If the project sounds interesting or if you found a bug see [`CONTRIBUTING.md`](https://github.com/slimtoolkit/slim/blob/master/CONTRIBUTING.md) and submit a PR!
+If the project sounds interesting or if you found a bug see [`CONTRIBUTING.md`](CONTRIBUTING.md) and submit a PR or open an issue!
+Non-code contributions including docs are highly appreciated!
+Open an issue even if you have a question or something is not clear.

 ## DESIGN